mukundsayeeganesh/pizza_chatbot/README.md

 # pizza_chatbot
 Demonstration of Pizza chatbot using rasa

-The chatbot demonstrate the following conversation -
+The chatbot demonstrates the following conversation -
 User - Hello
 Bot - Hello!
 How can I assist you?
 User - I would like to place an order for pizza